310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, you seriously sound downbeat lately, Tetora-kun.
+Heheh, you seriously sound downbeat lately, Tetora-kun.

 Please cheer up!
 You’re so down in the dumps that even Midori-kun is worried if you’re okay, you know?
 {% endbubble %}